angelyskim/welcome-to-learn-java-cs-codeU/README.md

 ## A Note On Using IDEs

 All of the content will work fine if you want to use an IDE to code your Java.
 Truth is though, if you are using this content as interview prep, **you won't have an IDE in an interview**.
 We highly recommend using a text editor to write your code.
-Then, to compile/test your code, just run `ant test` or `learn` on OSX/Linux or `learn-test` on Windows.
+Then, to compile/test your code, just run `ant test` or `learn` on OS X/Linux or `learn-test` on Windows.

 In summary, **don't use an IDE**.
 A text editor is way closer to the whiteboarding that you'll be doing in interviews.